-Resp onsibility Task Additional Information 17 CPSA Pre-assessment Provides each DI facility to be assessed with an On-Site Logistics Form {OLF} Coordinates assessment logistics with the DI facility / zone area accreditation contact.
-CPSA requests the following for zone / group / DI facility(ies) by requesting completion of the assessment On-site Logistics Form.
-Each DI facility is required to provide: • dedicated meeting room for the Assessment Team to work in • if the assessment is a full day, then the facility will be asked to arrange the lunch for the Team via OLF; the CPSA reimburses the facility.
-Where it is not possible for facility to arrange for lunch, facility is asked to provide information on lunch options for the Team. • If there are two assessments in one day, the morning facility will be asked to provide recommendations close for the Team to obtain lunch in between facility assessments • access to any imaging records located outside the DI facility or department 18 Zone/Group/DI facility Pre-assessment Sends completed On-site Assessment Logistics - Zone & DI facilities forms {OLF} Completed forms are submitted within the specified timelines.
-Zone / group / DI facility (ies) have self-identified key DI facility interviewees.
-CPSA confirms receipt of all information regarding the above arrangements and follows-up with DI facilities regarding any missing or conflicting information.
+Resp onsibility Task Additional Information 15 AC Pre- assessment Prepares final on- site date and detailed DI facility schedules AC contacts facility and determines on-site assessment date 16 CPSA Pre- assessment Distributes final summary to ACs Final summary summary is provided to the AC.
+17 DI facility/CPSA Pre- assessment Provides each DI facility to be assessed with an On-Site Logistics Form {OLF} Coordinates assessment logistics with the facility.
+CPSA requests the following by requesting completion of the assessment On-site Logistics Form.
+DI facility is required to provide: • dedicated meeting room for the assessment team to work in • if the assessment is a full day, then the facility will be asked to provide the lunch for the team via OLF; the CPSA reimburses the facility • If there are two assessments in one day, the morning facility will be asked to provide recommendations close for the team to obtain lunch in between facility assessments - via OLF • access to any imaging records located outside the DI facility or department

-4.3 PRE-ASSESSMENT
+4.2 PRE-ASSESSMENT - CONTINUED

-Respo onsibility Task Additional Information 20 CPSA Pre-assessment Distributes assessment documentation to each Assessment Team member to facilitate adequate preparation CPSA provides each Team member the appropriate information for the assessment, including: completed PADV and appropriate supporting documents based on assessor assignment summary of previous citations and responses modality specific Assessor guides for each DI facility copy of the General Standards and relevant Modality Standards all assessment information is provided to Team members via their secure SharePoint site The facility has confirmed with CPSA the date/times of the CPSA interviews to be conducted are acceptable and finalized.
-21 CPSA Pre-assessment CPSA provides Assessment Team training session CPSA Assessment Team training: Mandatory for all Assessment Team members to participate in one session prior to the on-site assessment.
+Respo onsibility Task Additional Information 18 CPSA/AC Pre- assessment Sends completed On-site Assessment Logistics - Zone & DI facilities forms {OLF} Completed form is submitted within the specified timelines.
+DI facility has identified key DI facility interviewees, if required.
+CPSA confirms receipt of all information regarding the above arrangements and follows-up with DI facility regarding any 19 CPSA/AC Pre- assessment Coordinates team assessment logistics and sends to CPSA and team missing or conflicting information.
+AC determines specific assessment team logistics to maximize efficiency, if required: transportation accommodation team meeting(s) AC distributes assessment logistic details to CPSA and individual team members.
+20 CPSA Pre- assessment Distributes assessment documentation to each assessment team member to facilitate adequate preparation CPSA provides each team member the appropriate information for the assessment, including: completed PADV and appropriate supporting documents based on assessor assignment modality specific assessor guides for each DI facility copy of the General Standards and relevant Modality Standards All assessment information is provided to team members via their secure SharePoint site 20a CPSA QMS Assessor Reviews Zone / Group / facility QMS p/p/p Assigned QMS Assessor conducts the QMS assessment virtually and disseminates findings to the Assessment team to support the onsite assessment.
+21 CPSA Pre- assessment CPSA provides assessment team training session CPSA assessment team training: Mandatory for all assessment team members to participate in one session prior to the onsite assessment.
 Training is conducted by recorded webinar or on-line training module.
-Following completion of the training session, Assessors must demonstrate competency by successful performance on an examination.
-Continuing education certificates are provided upon successful demonstration of competency, as requested.
-Training sessions encompass: Overview of the CPSA assessment process and standards documents General assessment guidance and techniques CPSA Assessor policies (e.g. confidentiality, conflict of interest, honoraria, expenses, etc.) Specific assessment logistics 21a Facility Training Tools to facilitate facility training CPSA uploads facility training tools to the Facility SharePoint site and notifies Zone/Group/facility accreditation contact to disseminate to facility or multiple facilities for staff review
+Following completion of the training session, assessors must demonstrate competency by successful performance on an examination.
+Continuing education certificates are provided upon successful demonstration of competency Training sessions encompass: